The Hot New US Wind Market: Crowded East Coast States

 A pilot 12-megawatt project backed by Dominion is scheduled for completion this year off Virginia’s coast, and on Tuesday, Virginia Gov. Ralph Northam announced that developer Ørsted will lease space at the Portsmouth Marine Terminal, in what could be the first of many offshore wind supply-chain deals for the Hampton Roads area.

-Likewise, New York now has 2.2 gigawatts of wind capacity in advanced development — more than the wind-energy powerhouses of Texas and Oklahoma — thanks to its recent huge offshore contracts with Equinor and Ørsted.
+Likewise, New York now has 2.2 gigawatts of wind capacity in advanced development — more than the wind energy powerhouses of Texas and Oklahoma — thanks to its recent huge offshore contracts with Equinor and Ørsted.

-AWEA considers a project in “advanced development” if it has a signed power purchase agreement, a firm turbine order, or is proceeding under utility ownership.
+AWEA considers a project to be in “advanced development” if it has a signed power-purchase agreement, a firm turbine order or is proceeding under utility ownership.
 Under that definition, there is now more wind capacity in advanced development in the Mid-Atlantic region than in the Great Plains or the Midwest.

 Altogether, American states announced more than 16 gigawatts of new offshore wind targets in 2019 alone, bringing the total above 25 gigawatts, AWEA said.

-The onshore wind market is expected to chart a new high in 2020, as developers rush to take advantage of the final year to build projects qualified for the full production tax credit (PTC).
+The onshore wind market is expected to chart a new high in 2020 as developers rush to take advantage of the final year to build projects qualified for the full PTC.
 Installations will then taper off through the mid-2020s, when the offshore market begins to add serious capacity.